ArsalanShakil/ArsalanShakil/README.md

 </p>

-- I’m currently working as Software Developer at Futurice. :blush:
+- I’m currently working as Software Developer at FinnAir. :blush:

 - I am a full stack developer with a focus on Android but I am comfortable working on web, iOS and hybrid apps as well